ztz1989/software-switches/moongen/README.md

   Similar to unidirectional test, the ${MOONGEN_DIR} variable needs to be customized according to the installation directory of MoonGen on your local server.
 This script instructs MoonGen to transmit/measure traffic (ethernet frames) at both interfaces simultaneously.

-Both scripts will output the average throughput upon ternimation.
+Both scripts will output the average throughput upon termination.
+Also note that the packet TX rate can also be changed by appending "-r [rate in Mbps]" option, our experiments stick to 10Gbps.

 ### Latency test
 Script for latency test is very simialr to the **unidirectional-test.sh** script.
 The only difference is this script generates UDP/PTP packets instead of simple ethernet frames.